 Snap elections—the toughest topic for Labour, as they attempt to delay them as much as they must prepare for them in the long term, in order to block Boris Johnson from winning legitimacy for a No Deal Brexit and prepare for an electoral campaign should he be toppled.
 No one knows what to expect in Great Britain anymore, or what will happen next—a state of affairs that is as irritating as it is exciting.

-Johanna Bussemer works as the director of the RLS Europe Unit in Berlin, and led the Rosa-Luxemburg-Stiftung's delegation to The World Transformed in Brighton last month.
+Johanna Bussemer works as Head of the RLS Europe Unit in Berlin, and led the Rosa-Luxemburg-Stiftung's delegation to The World Transformed in Brighton last month.
 Translation by Loren Balhorn.

 Corbyn’s Tightrope Act

 During the Labour Party conference, held in a conference centre in the British coastal town of Brighton, Rebecca Long-Bailey gave a particularly exciting speech on 24 September.
 Long-Bailey is a member of Corbyn’s shadow cabinet and largely responsible for making the “Green New Deal” a substantial component of Labour’s already highly progressive programme.
 The Green New Deal is not just a green capitalism, but rather a radical concept for a new ecological and social economy, that, for example, would also include a four-day week.
 A buzz began to spread through the conference during Long-Bailey’s speech.
 She had barely finished when Jeremy Corbyn stepped on stage and announced the British Supreme Court’s decision that Boris Johnson’s prorogation of parliament had been illegal.
 Corbyn was visibly relieved, and announced that he would return to Westminster with the Labour delegation the next morning to challenge Johnson.